julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

     -   [NESDIS GOES Satellite Data](http://www.nesdis.noaa.gov/imagery_data.html)
     -   Unidata NEXRAD Composites

-    In addition, there is a `~/git/TdConfig/idd/pqacts/README.txt` file that may be helpful in writing a suitable `ldmd.conf` file.
+    For your information, and for future reference, there is a `~/git/TdConfig/idd/pqacts/README.txt` file that may be helpful in writing a suitable `ldmd.conf` file.

 2.  `registry.xml`